 Based on APP data, there are no statistically significant gaps between progression of students from the most and least represented groups based on POLAR (comparing POLAR4Q3/5 and POLARQ1/2) and IMD (comparing IMDQ3/5 and IMDQ1/2).
 All FT POLAR data is non-reportable.
-For PT, IMD data shows the non-statistically significant 'notional' gap closes from 10% in year 1 to -3% in year 5.
+For PT, IMD data shows the nonstatistically significant 'notional' gap closes from 10% in year 1 to -3% in year 5.
 Based on TEF4 data, New College Durham is at benchmark for FT and PT employment or further study for POLARQ1/2 and IMDQ1/2.

-1.2 Black, Asian and Minority Ethnic (BAME) students Access
+1.2 Black, Asian and Minority Ethnic (BAME) students

 The North East has the second lowest BAME population in England (4.7% based on the 2011 census) and within County Durham only 1.6% of the population are from ethnic minorities.
 New College Durham's BAME population is highly dependent on the local demographic because 95% of its HE students come from County Durham.
+Small cohort sizes across the College's HE provision result in very small numbers for individual ethnic groups within the broader BAME categorisation.
+The small numbers result in non-statistically significant data and, where data is available for disaggregated groups, this has the potential to identify individuals.
+Accordingly, the following evaluation of performance is not more specific in these areas.

 Typically, 3-4% of New College Durham's HE students are BAME which is significantly above the county make up.
 Over the last 3 years New College Durham has considerably increased the proportion of offers made to applicants from 43% to 2015/16 to 62% in 2017/18.
 While this has been achieved by a broad increase across all student characteristics, the increase in proportion of offers made to BAME applications is the largest from 28% in 2015/16 to 58% in 2017/18.
 While these figures suggest a small gap in offers to BAME (compared to white) applicants, the numbers are small and the perceived gap of 4% is not statistically significant.
 In comparing white and BAME students in the APP data, no access gaps exist because BAME student cohort sizes are very small.
 New College Durham will continue to maintain its proportion of BAME students above that of County Durham and continue activities to extend BAME recruitment to match that of the North East.

 Due to very small numbers of non-white students, APP continuation data is nonreportable.
 Based on TEF4 data, New College Durham is 10% above benchmark for FT Continuation for BAME students.

 Due to small numbers there is no further numerical data for FT but there are positive flags for the disaggregated Black, Asian and Other student populations.
 APP data for PT BAME is non-reportable due to low numbers.
 Internal data shows consistently higher retention for BAME students (89% in 2017/18) compared to White students (85% in 2017/18).
 While there cannot be strong confidence in this 'reverse' gap, due to the small group sizes, this excellent performance is consistent with the positive green flags in the TEF4 data.
 New College Durham will maintain a focus on BAME students in its activities to support students on course.